emilypi/base64/benchmarks/PERFORMANCE.md

 - Good improvement in encoding/decoding performance for bytestrings ∊ ]10,000, 1,000,000] compared to `base64-bytestring`
 - Smaller heap footprint in general.

-Most of this performance increase for smaller bytestrings is due to optimization of the building of the encoding tables.
-Additionally, I've factored out several read/writes and unnecessary IO done in `bytestring-base64`.
-The inner loop is as optimized as it can be for `Word16`-based optimizations (3 8-Byte reads, 2 12-Byte writes), and the tail completion is optimized by elimating 4 unnecessary reads, and using one big `if-then-else` branch to eliminate 1 read and 1 write per case.
-Smaller improvements have been the elimination of unnecessary wrappers (i.e. not using `BS.pack` and simply `malloc`'ing and rolling my own pointers), as well as properly inlining auxiliary functions which failed to inline in Bos' version.
-Additionally, using unpacked `Addr#`'s for the alphabet means we don't have to use a `ForeignPtr` box or touch it unnecessarily.
-See the outputs in the benchmarks directory for more detail..

-### Improvements
+### Implementation Notes

-My suspicion is that we can get away with 1 `Word32` read, discard the upper 8 bytes, do some bitshifting magic, and then do a single `Word32` (with only the lower 24 Bytes filled) write to the output pointer in the inner loop, eliminating 2 reads and 1 write to make it single read/write.
-Additionally, if we want to impose size constraints, we should be able to fill the bottom 48 Bytes of a `Word64` and still be on the right side of the cache line, eliminating 2x loops per iteration.
-Additionally, factoring out the encoding tables to a static `CString` sitting in `cbits` would eliminate the need to construct it each time - there are only 2 alphabets, and we can maintain two static tables.
-We can do the same with the alphabets, but this is dubious since unboxed strlit `Addr#` is cheap and if we can get away with not calling to the FFI, that would be preferable.
-In the end, why not just do the whole thing in C and call it a day though?
-(Thoughts?)
+In general, I have been following Alfred Klomp's [base64](https://github.com/aklomp/base64) example, having previously exhausted the algorithms used by `memory` and `base64-bytestring` in terms of performance.
+Base64 encodings have been factored into a 3-part series of phases:

+- A loop _head_, which organizes the data and initial state
+- An _inner loop_, which does the meat of the encoding recursively
+- A loop _tail_, which encodes the final quantum of the encoding, adding any padding if requested.

+The inner loops are where optimizations are most visibly seen.
+In the case of this library, different loops are chosen dependent on the system architecture: 32-bit and 64-bit machines have different native machine word sizes, and so, have different cache lines that we can exploit for performance.
+In general, we want to try and fit as many encoded words into each iteration of the encoding loop as possible.
+64-bit machines, for instance, cram 48 bits into every word, where 32-bit machines cram 24 bits into every 32-bit word, which means 64-bit machines are doing 2x _fewer_ loops on average, and twice the work.
+This does not translate holistically into 2x performance, because recursion is so well-optimized, but it does result in a noticable speedup.
+All other architectures defer to the standard `Word16` loop, though, I think this can be amended to be "anything with a word size >= 64 should use the 64-bit version" etc.

+Decoding follows a similar vein.

 ### To come later

 Daniel Lemire has a great [blog post](https://lemire.me/blog/2018/01/17/ridiculously-fast-base64-encoding-and-decoding/) detailing how he and Wojciech Mula implemented fast AVX and SSE base64 vectorization with a nifty library to boot.
 This has all been incorporated into Alfred Klomp's [base64](https://github.com/aklomp/base64) library, which is very up to date.
 The speed up people see is *massive*, and is BSD-2.
 We can inline the useful portions of the library along with the copyright notice in `cbits` and be very happy.

-### Update

-Using Wojciech Mula's implementation as Cbits, i'm happy to report that it may be a useful gain, but only for bytestrings greater than 1,000,000B in size, as the cost of an FFI call is too great for smaller bytestrings.
-The 12-bit lookup table for >=32-bit word architectures is still optimal.
-In the future, I'd like to implement Alfred Klomp's rounds in Haskell, optimizing for 64B words.
+Vectorization would be a huge win for the community.

+Future performance is tracked here in [this issue](https://github.com/emilypi/base64/issues/7)